Dark Elf Name Generator - Names for the Shadow Kin of Fantasy

 Using the Generator for Your Dark Elf Character

-When generating dark elf names, first decide which tradition you're drawing from.
-Drow-tradition names need the specific phonological qualities of that sub-genre; Norse-tradition dark elf names need different sounds; entirely original dark elf cultures need you to define the naming conventions yourself and then use the generator as a starting point for that exploration.
-Consider class and house structure.
-In most dark elf traditions, name structure indicates social position: a major noble house name versus a common name versus a name that's been stripped as punishment.
-The naming system is often a social control mechanism — names that have been taken away are a form of erasure, and the decision to reclaim or replace a taken name is a major character act.
-For tabletop RPG characters, dark elf names benefit from having a "short form" that can be used in play without the full complex name.
-Drizzt works because it's short; the full house names and titles can exist for worldbuilding depth without being the thing players actually say at the table.
-Give your character both: the real name and the version people actually call them.
+When generating dark elf names, decide first which tradition you're drawing from.
+Drow-tradition names need specific phonological qualities that distinguish that sub-genre; Norse-tradition dark elf names need different sounds entirely; original dark elf cultures require you to define the naming conventions yourself before the generator can be useful as a starting point.
+Think about class and house structure.
+In most dark elf traditions, name structure signals social position - a major noble house name carries different weight than a common name, and both differ from a name that's been stripped as punishment.
+The naming system tends to function as social control: taken names are a form of erasure, and the decision to reclaim or replace one is a significant character act.
+For tabletop RPG characters, dark elf names benefit from having a short form that works in actual play. *Drizzt* works because it's short; the full house names and titles can exist for worldbuilding depth without being what anyone says at the table.
+Give your character both: the real name, and the version people call them.